 4. Add the wet spinach mixture to the dry ingredients.

-5. Slowly mix the dry ingredients into the wet until combined.
-You can use a spoon or spatula.
-The mixture will be very dense!
-On occasion, if it seems too dense, I’ll add a splash of milk to loosen it up, but the mixture should resemble a thick cookie dough.
-It won’t pour easily.
+5. Slowly mix the dry ingredients with the wet spinach until combined.
+It’s easier to use a spoon or spatula since the mixture will be very dense!
+If it feels too dense or thick, you can add a splash of milk to loosen it up.
+You want the mixture to be like cookie dough or else it won’t pour easily.

-6. Scoop the batter into greased muffins tins.
-I like to make regular-sized muffins but you can also use this batter to make mini-muffins.
+6. Scoop the batter into greased muffin tins.
+You can make them in regular-sized muffins or mini muffins.
 This recipe will make 8-9 large muffins or 24 mini-muffins.

 7. Bake at 350 degrees for 12 minutes for mini-muffins or 17 minutes for regular-sized muffins.
-I like to set my timer a few minutes shy and check them so they’re not overdone.
+I like to set my timer a few minutes shy and check them here and there.
+You don’t want them to be overbaked.